 J. Schmidhuber (AI Blog, 2021).
 3 decades of artificial curiosity & creativity.
 Schmidhuber's artificial scientists not only answer given questions but also invent new questions.
 They achieve curiosity through: (1990) the principle of generative adversarial networks, (1991) neural nets that maximise learning progress, (1995) neural nets that maximise information gain (optimally since 2011), (1997) adversarial design of surprising computational experiments, (2006) maximizing compression progress like scientists/artists/comedians do, (2011) PowerPlay...
 Since 2012: applications to real robots.

 Making the world differentiable: On using fully recurrent

 self-supervised neural networks for dynamic reinforcement learning and

 Technical Report FKI-126-90, TUM, Feb 1990, revised Nov 1990.

-The first paper on planning with reinforcement learning recurrent neural networks (NNs) (more) and on generative adversarial networks
+The first paper on online planning with reinforcement learning recurrent neural networks (NNs) (more) and on generative adversarial networks

 where a generator NN is fighting a predictor NN in a minimax game